nixworks/public/news/2008/05/18/index.md

 ##### Chofu
 ### [ Approximately 16,000 people are evacuated in Chofu, Japan while a World War II era bomb is defused. ](/news/2008/05/18/approximately-16-000-people-are-evacuated-in-chofu-japan-while-a-world-war-ii-era-bomb-is-defused.md)
-_Context: Japan, Chofu, World War II_
+_Context: World War II, Chofu, Japan_

 ##### Gordon Brown
 ### [ Gordon Brown, the UK Prime Minister, says that people should support a bill permitting the use of human-animal embryos. ](/news/2008/05/18/gordon-brown-the-uk-prime-minister-says-that-people-should-support-a-bill-permitting-the-use-of-human-animal-embryos.md)
-_Context: human-animal embryos, UK, Gordon Brown_
+_Context: Gordon Brown, UK, human-animal embryos_

 ##### earthquake
 ### [ The death toll from the earthquake reaches 32,477, with 14,000 still missing and 205,000 people evacuated. ](/news/2008/05/18/the-death-toll-from-the-earthquake-reaches-32-477-with-14-000-still-missing-and-205-000-people-evacuated.md)